 Stories also provide you the opportunity to include a direct link right on your story.
 With the Link tool nonprofits have the ability to share with their followers a link to their #GivingTuesday fundraising page.

 How to use Stories

-We won’t bore you with the technical details, because Buffer has done a great job of writing how-tos for both Instagram Stories and Facebook Stories.
+We won’t bore you with the technical details, social media management platforms like Buffer have done a great job of writing how-tos for both Instagram Stories and Facebook Stories.
 But here’s how you can make smart use of Stories in your #GivingTuesday social media plan.